Statistics, Facts and Trends on Different Learning Styles 2025- What’s the Percentage of Visual, Auditory, and Kinesthetic Learners in the World?

 How do Learning Styles Affect Academic Performance?

-Learning styles can affect academic performance by influencing how well a student can absorb and retain information when the teaching method aligns with their preferred learning style.
+Learning styles affect academic performance by influencing how well a student can absorb and retain information when the teaching method aligns with their preferred learning style.

 For example, when instruction is tailored to a student’s learning style, they tend to understand material better, retain information more effectively, and achieve higher academic results.